divyam1233/Induction-Programme-/README.md

 * Dr. Harpreet Kaur Grewal (HOD, Applied Sciences)
 * Dr. Akshay Girdhar (Dean Academics)
 * Dr. Parminder Singh (Dean Student Welfare)

+The Guests of Honour skyrocketed the pace of the moment by their inspirational and positive words.
+The Guests of Honour were:
+* Er.
+Ravinder Garg — Chief Engineer, Municipal Corporation, Ludhiana
+* Er.
+Rakesh Kumar — GNDEC Alumnus (Batch 1991), ADC Ludhiana

+The event concluded with a Vote of Thanks by Dr. K.S.Mann, HOD IT.